-How to Distinguish from Similar Species: The sea lemon Anisodoris nobilis has spots only between the tubercles, and the rhinophores and gills are lighter than the rest of the dorsum.
-This species does not smell and produces little mucus, while Anisodoris nobilis may give off lots of sweet-smelling mucus when disturbed.
-This species' congener, Archidoris odhneri, does not have the dark spots on the dorsum
+How to Distinguish from Similar Species: The sea lemon Peltoodoris nobilis has spots only between the tubercles, and the rhinophores and gills are lighter than the rest of the dorsum.
+This species does not smell and produces little mucus, while Peltodoris nobilis may give off sweet-smelling mucus when disturbed.
+This species' congener, Doris odhneri, does not have the dark spots on the dorsum

 Geographical Range: Kachemak Bay, Alaska to San Diego, CA